Kiva

-Kiva is a quarterly journal containing articles on southwestern archaeology, anthropology and history.
+Kiva is the leading refereed serial publication in the archaeology, anthropology, and history of the American Southwest and northern Mexico.
+Published quarterly the journal contains articles on southwestern archaeology, anthropology and history.
 Past issues have been devoted to such topics as: the pottery village of Mata Ortiz, Chihuahua; Anasazi origins; and the Archaic-Formative transition in the Tucson Basin.
-In honor of our 75th anniversary we have recently compiled collections of the most significant articles on Anasazi, Hohokam and Mogollon archaeology, with thematic essays by experts in each area.
+In honor of our 75th anniversary we compiled collections of the most significant articles on Pueblo (74[2]), Hohokam (75[2]), and Mogollon (76[3]) archaeology, with thematic essays by experts in each area.
+Theme issues that we have published since then are identified below.
+Most issues contain independently submitted articles communicating original research.

-AAHS has joined in a collaboration with Left Coast Press, Inc. to publish Kiva.
+AAHS collaborates with Taylor & Francis to publish Kiva.
 To receive Kiva as a benefit of membership in AAHS individuals should go to the membership page.
-Institutions should contact Left Coast Press, Inc. directly.
-All individuals or institutions interested in ordering back issues of Kiva should contact Sarah Herr, AAHS Publications Co-Chair.
+Electronic access to all Kiva volumes is an another benefit of membership.
+Institutions should contact Taylor & Francis directly.
+All individuals or institutions interested in ordering back issues of Kiva should contact Sarah Herr, AAHS Publications Chair.

 Instructions for Authors